Legal Action Facts

 Who We Are

-Navient supports the investment students make in college by helping them navigate a complex federal student loan program created by Congress.
-Despite a maze of obstacles for borrowers, we have led the way by increasing enrollment in affordable payment plans and helping millions of Americans successfully pay off their student loans.
+Navient has supported the investment students make in college by helping them navigate a complex federal student loan program created by Congress.
+Despite a maze of obstacles for borrowers that badly needs reform, we have led the way by increasing enrollment in affordable payment plans and helping millions of Americans successfully pay off their student loans.
+From 2009 through 2021, Navient provided student loan servicing for the U.S. Department of Education, and we are proud of the work we accomplished for borrowers.

-Federal student loan servicers such as Navient do not set loan terms like interest rates, loan limits, and repayment programs—these are established by the federal government.
-Servicers begin working with student borrowers after many important decisions about how much to borrow or where to attend college are already made.
+Servicers of federal student loans, including Department of Education-owned loans, do not set loan terms like interest rates, loan limits, and repayment programs.
+Instead, they are established by the federal government.
+Servicers begin working with student borrowers after many important decisions have been made, such as the amount to borrow or which college to attend.

 WHAT TO KNOW ABOUT LAWSUITS INVOLVING NAVIENT